Schizoaffective Disorder Treatment

 - Having symptoms of bipolar disorder or major depression for most of the period during which there are active mental illness symptoms

-- Symptoms of the mental illness not explained by a different mental health or medical condition or by substance use
+- Symptoms of the mental illness not explained by a different mental health, medical condition, or behavior

 The two most important components of treatment for schizoaffective disorder are medications and therapy.
 While individual plans will vary to some degree by patient, the best and most effective treatment plans include both of these elements.
 Medications alone will not treat or cure this condition, and therapy alone is not enough to manage symptoms.